Kong/kong/README.md

 ### Notes

 - The plugin creates sni and certificate entity in Kong to serve certificate, as using the certificate plugin phase to serve dynamic cert means to copy paste part of kong.
-Then dbless mode is not supported.
+Then dbless mode is not supported (currently).
 - Apart from above, the plugin can be used without db.
 Optional storages are `shm`, `redis`, `consul` and `vault`.
 - It only supports http-01 challenge, meaning user will need a public IP and setup resolvable DNS.
 And Kong needs to accept proxy traffic from 80 port.